Thomas Yalden: Atterbury investigation

 From this time he seems to have led a quiet and inoffensive life, till the clamour was raised about Francis Atterbury's plot to capture the royal family.
 Every loyal eye was on the watch for abettors or partakers of the horrid conspiracy; and Dr. Yalden, having some acquaintance with the bishop, and being familiarly conversant with Kelly his secretary, fell under suspicion, and was taken into custody.

 Upon his examination, he was charged with a dangerous correspondence with Kelly.
 The correspondence he acknowledged, but maintained that it had no treasonable tendency.
 His papers were seized; but nothing was found that could fix a crime upon him except two words in his pocket-book, 'thorough-paced doctrine'.
 This expression the imagination of his examiners had impregnated with treason, and the doctor was enjoined to explain them.
 Thus pressed, he told them that the words had lain unheeded in his pocket-book from the time of queen Anne, and that he was ashamed to give an account of them; but the truth was that he had gratified his curiosity one day by hearing Daniel Burgess in the pulpit, and those words were a memorial hint of a remarkable sentence by which he warned his congregation to 'beware of thorough-paced doctrine, that doctrine which coming in at one ear passes through the head, and goes out at the other.

 Nothing worse than this appearing in his papers and no evidence arising against him, he was set at liberty.

 His character prevented him from attaining high dignities in the church; but he still retained the friendship and frequented the conversation of many interesting acquaintances.
-He died at age 66 on 16 July 1736 at Bridewell Hospital, where he was buried.

 Hymn to Darkness

 Of Yalden's poems, many are of that irregular kind which, when he formed his poetical character, was supposed to be Pindaric.
 Having fixed his attention on Abraham Cowley as a model, he has attempted in some sort to rival him, and has written a "Hymn to Darkness", evidently as a counterpart to Cowley's "Hymn to Light" ("Hymnus in Lucem").

-This hymn seems to be his best performance, and is for the most part imagined with great vigour and expressed with great propriety; in particular, the third, fourth, seventh, and tenth stanzas stand out.
+This hymn seems to be his best performance, the third, fourth, seventh, and tenth stanzas praised the most.

 There are two stanzas in this poem where Yalden may be suspected, though hardly convicted, of having consulted the "Hymnus ad Umbram" of Wowerus, in the sixth stanza, which answers in some sort to these lines:

 'Illa suo praeest nocturnis numine sacris-- Perque vias errare novis dat spectra figuris, Manesque excitos medios ululare per agros Sub noctem, et questu notos complere penates.'
 And again at the conclusion: 'Illa suo senium secludit corpore toto Haud numerans jugi fugientia secula lapsu, Ergo ubi postremum mundi compage solut?
 Hanc rerum molem suprema absumpserit hora, Ipsa leves cineres nube amplectetur opac?
 Et prisco imperio rursus dominabitur UMBRA.'